Polar perturbations of dilaton-Euler-Heisenberg black holes: Computation Scheme for Quasinormal Modes

+Here, $\Psi_j$ represents the set $\{R_{1},K,\delta\phi_1,\delta\phi_1'\}$, and the associated exponents are given by $p_j=\{-1,0,0,0\}$.
 Through the recurrence relations, all expansion coefficients at the horizon and at infinity can be expressed in terms of two coefficients, respectively.
 We may integrate the coupled equations outward from the horizon and inward from infinity to a matching point.
 The QNM frequencies ($\omega$) could be obtained by imposing the consistency of two solutions at the matching point as

-In this case, the QNM frequencies are identified as the roots which satisfy two boundary conditions simultaneously, and they are typically found by minimizing the determinant of the matching matrix.
+Here, $X$ is $4\times 4$ matrix constructed by performing 4 integrations of coupled equation for $\Psi_j$ from the horizon to infinity.
+The matrix $X$ is a function of the characteristic frequencies $\omega = \omega_R + i \omega_I$ and whose determinant $\det(X)$ is used to extract the QNM frequencies.
+For the matching radius, we choose $r_m\sim 4r_h$.
+The QNM frequencies are identified as the roots which satisfy two boundary conditions simultaneously, and they are typically found by minimizing the determinant of the matching matrix.